Preview access — enter password to continue

 Key Finding

 "State-level Democrats are doing more on food and environmental health than the movement that made 'healthy' a campaign slogan — but federal Democrats have largely failed to challenge corporate power.
 'Better than Republicans' is not a health agenda."— Based on enacted federal legislation and regulations, 2020–2025.
-Data is illustrative; verify independently.

 Enacted federal policy